-The earliest memory I have of encountering lists of virtues and vices traces back to my grandmother's Bible.
-This magnificent volume was enormous, bound in hardcover with white leather and adorned with stunning details and illustrations.
-It stood in stark contrast to the small, black paperback Bible my Baptist parents had given me - a simple text-heavy book without visual appeal.
-I can still vividly picture those images of angels driving demons from heaven, alongside the contrasting lists of virtues and vices.
-That Bible remains the most breathtaking book I've ever laid eyes on, and like my grandmother who passed away during my childhood, it has left an indelible mark on my soul.
+My first recollection of coming across lists of virtues and vices goes back to my grandmother's Bible.
+This gorgeous book was massive, wrapped in white leather hardcover and decorated with breathtaking details and pictures.
+It couldn't have been more different from the tiny, black paperback Bible my Baptist parents handed me—a plain, word-heavy book with nothing pretty to look at.
+To this day, I can clearly see those pictures of angels casting demons out of heaven, sitting next to those opposing lists of virtues and vices.
+That Bible is still the most stunning book my eyes have ever seen, and much like my grandmother, who died when I was young, it has left a permanent mark on my soul.

-I've compiled virtue and vice lists from major world religions.
-This compilation serves a dual purpose: personal improvement and discerning the true nature of those around us.
-What strikes me is how many of our supposed leaders fail to embody these virtues in their daily lives.
-Their speech and behavior mirror that of demons rather than angels.
-Watch carefully how these individuals speak and act, measure them against these virtues and vices, then form your own conclusions about their character.
+I've gathered virtue and vice lists from the world's great religions.
+This collection has two aims: bettering ourselves and figuring out the real character of the people surrounding us.
+What amazes me is how many of our so-called leaders don't live out these virtues day to day.
+The way they talk and behave resembles demons more than angels.
+Pay close attention to how these people speak and act, weigh them against these virtues and vices, and then draw your own conclusions about who they really are.

-These religions appear in alphabetical sequence, not ranked by importance.
-Follow whatever faith speaks to you - I personally embrace Pantheism (viewing the universe as God, with all of us connected as one).
-Simply respect others' beliefs and resist imposing your views on them (a truly demonic trait).
-After extensive research, I've now included the Hindu teachings on virtues and vices, making this collection complete.
+These religions are listed alphabetically, not in order of importance.
+Follow whichever faith resonates with you—personally, I lean toward Pantheism (seeing the universe as God, with all of us joined together as one).
+Just respect what others believe and don't push your own views onto them (a genuinely demonic habit).
+After a good deal of research, I've now added the Hindu teachings on virtues and vices, which rounds out this collection.

 Angels